ppalucki/owca/docs/extending.rst

     runner: !HelloWorldRunner

-and then with WCA started like this (**tip** you can just copy-paste this command, all required example files are already in project)
+and then with WCA started like this

 .. code-block:: shell

     PYTHONPATH=example PEX_INERHITPATH=1 ./dist/wca.pex -c $PWD/configs/extending/hello_world.yaml -r hello_world_runner:HelloWorldRunner

+:Tip: You can just copy-paste this command, all required example files are already in project, but you have to build pex file first with ``make``.

 should output: